 - a.
 The diagram shows the elevation crank which is used to raise and lower the saw blade. - b.
 Clockwise rotation raises the blade . . . counterclockwise rotation lowers it.
-One complete turn of the handle will raise or lower the saw blade c.
-The bevel index lever automatically indexes the 1/16-inch.
+One complete turn of the handle will raise or lower the saw blade 1/16-inch.